Adding an FX Spread/Markup

 Step 4: Submit the conversion

-Once your customer is happy with the quote, you can create the conversion by calling the Create Conversion endpoint, factoring in the calculated FX markup from step 3 by passing in and fixing the client_sell_amount parameter.
+Once your customer is happy with the quote, you can create the conversion by calling the Create Conversion endpoint, factoring in the calculated FX markup from step 3 by passing in and fixing the client_sell_amount or client_buy_amount parameter, depending on the fixed side.
 Passing in the value, rather than the marked-up rate, allows you to honor the amounts with your customers, while managing the risk of rate fluctuation.

 On success, the payload of the response message will contain full details of the conversion as recorded against your customer's Currencycloud account.